(This article was last published on April 21, 2017. We’ve updated it for accuracy and completeness.)

 More DOM Resources

-Distributed order management is complex.
-It’s going to take more than a blog post to get your head around the subject.
+Distributed order management is a big idea.
 Check out these other resources to learn more about DOM.